 Label Object Icon Description Text T ▼ Container for textual content.
 It adapts its dimensions to fit the amount of entered characters.
 When typing, text object grows horizontally and/or vertically.
-Text box T ▼ Container for textual content.
+Text box ŢŢ ▼ Container for textual content.
 It can either adapt its height to the content or make the font increase or decrease to fit into the object frame.
 Rich text box Rich text box Container for rich text.
 It supports formatted text, hyperlinks, line images, and other rich content created with a word processor.
-Barcode Barcode Object for adding and editing various types of barcodes on a label.
+Barcode ∥∫∫∫∫∫∫ ▼ Barcode Object for adding and editing various types of barcodes on a label.
 Picture Picture ▼ Object for adding graphic content to a label.

-Label Object Icon Description Rectangle Rectangle Object for creating rectangular shapes on a label.
+Rectangle Rectangle Object for creating rectangular shapes on a label.
 Line Line Object for creating lines on a label.
 Ellipse Ellipse Object for creating circular shapes on a label.
-Inverse Inverse Object for inverting the color of the underlying object.

-4.3.1 Text
+3.3.1.
+Text